Lumenita/Team4/README.md

-# Virtual TA Project Team4
+# Virtual TA Project Team 4

 This project was made for CS4485 Senior Design Project so some of this readme will talk about the virtual machine.
 This project is creating a bot that can answer questions a TA could from the class Advanced Algorithms and Data Structure.
 This project incorporate: